A student may be admitted into a MedCerts Certification Program upon satisfying all of the following requirements:

-Graduates of the MedCerts Pharmacy Technician program are eligible for an Externship at a Retail Pharmacy such as a Walgreens or CVS.
-It is important that students present themselves in a positive and professional manner, as a reflection of both the student and MedCerts.
+Graduates of the MedCerts Pharmacy Technician program are eligible for an Externship at a participating Retail Pharmacies such as a Walgreens or CVS.
+All students must apply to the program and complete the prerequisite criteria before being accepted into the program.
+Only eligible candidates who meet Walgreens/CVS employment requirements and state licensure and/or registration requirements will be selected.
+It is important that students present themselves in a positive and professional manner, as a reflection of both him/herself and MedCerts.
 The opportunity to participate in the externship will only be available for ONE YEAR after the successful completion of the pharmacy technician program.
-Any requests received after eligibility expiration would need to be evaluated for reactivation and a decision to allow for placement will be made on individual basis.
+Any requests received after eligibility expiration would need to be evaluated for reactivation and a decision to allow for placement will be made on an individual basis.

 The Extern Participant Will: